Ko of Parhae

-Dae Joyeong (/ko/ or /ko/; died 719) or Da Zuorong (大祚榮 (大祚荣)), also known as King Go (/ko/; Chinese: Gao), established the state of Balhae, reigning from 699 to 719.
+Tae Choyŏng or Dae Joyoung/Dae Joyeong, also rendered as Da Zuorong (大祚榮 (大祚荣, Dàzuòróng)) in Chinese, was the first king of Parhae that reigned from 699 to 719.

+He is more commonly known as King Ko/King Go in Korea, and as King Gao (Gāo Wáng (高王)) in China.

 Life

 Early life

-Dae Joyeong was the first son of general Dae Jung-sang, who was also known as Sari Geolgeol Jungsang or Dae Geolgeol Jungsang.
+Tae Choyŏng was the first son of general Tae Chungsang, who was also known as "Sarigŏlgŏljungsang" or "Taegŏlgŏljungsang".

-Historical sources give different accounts of Dae Joyeong's ethnicity and background.
-Among the official dynastic history works, the New Book of Tang refers to Dae Joyeong and his state as Sumo Mohe (related to Jurchens and later Manchus) affiliated with Goguryeo.
-The Old Book of Tang also states Dae's ethnic background as Mohe but adds that he was "高麗別種" (gaoli biezhong).
+Historical sources give different accounts of Tae Choyŏng's ethnicity and background.
+Among the official dynastic history works, the New Book of Tang refers to Tae Choyŏng and his state as Sumo Mohe (related to Jurchens and later Manchus) affiliated with Goguryeo.
+The Old Book of Tang also states Tae's ethnic background as Mohe but adds that he was "高麗別種" (gaoli biezhong).
 The term is interpreted as meaning "a branch of the Goguryeo people" by South and North Korean historians, but as "distinct from Goguryeo" by Japanese and Chinese researchers.
+However, it is believed to be closer to the consensus made by the Koreans.

-The Samguk yusa, a 13th-century collection of Korean history and legends, describes Dae as a Sumo Mohe leader.
-However, it gives another account of Dae being a former Goguryeo general, citing a now-lost Sillan record.
-Alexander Kim considers this unlikely since Goguryeo fell in 668 while Dae died in 719, and young men could not receive the rank of general.
+The Samguk yusa, a 13th-century collection of Korean history and legends, describes Tae as a Sumo Mohe leader.
+However, it gives another account of Tae being a former Goguryeo general, citing a now-lost Sillan record.
+Alexander Kim considers this unlikely since Goguryeo fell in 668 while Tae died in 719, and young men could not receive the rank of general.
+Historian Richard McBride states that Tae was most likely an "ethnic Malgal/Mohe fully assimilated to Goguryeo culture, and thus able to rally support from both the remaining Goguryeo nobles and Malgal tribespeople."